QA-Instructor/java_practical_d/README.md

 - Challenge 1: Calculate the average of a list of doubles
 - Challenge 2: Extract odd and even integers from a list
-- Challenge 3: Remove duplicates integers from a list
+- Challenge 3: Remove duplicate integers from a list
-- Challenge 4:
+- Challenge 4: Find the highest and lowest integer
+- Challenge 5: Summarize Employee information and filter employees
+- Challenge 6: Research and demonstrate further capabilities of the Streams API